FINALLY - the Truth about Plastics & the Environment

 Q. Is it true that we eat a credit card's worth of plastic per week?

-A. No. The article actually says “humans may ingest 0.1 to 5 g of microplastics weekly”, (5g is one credit card in weight).
-However, the study shows that the vast majority of microplastics comes from consumption of bottled water.
-Only those people who consume nothing but bottled water would ingest large amounts and even then, the type of plastic eaten is safe and FDA food contact approved.
+A. No. The article actually says “humans may ingest 0.1 to 5 g of microplastics weekly”, (5g is one credit card in weight) but only people who consume nothing but bottled water would ingest these amounts of the FDA food contact approved plastic.
+A more recent study Lifetime Accumulation of Microplastic in Children and Adults said that the amount of microplastic consumed is negligible (well under 0.004% of the inorganic particles we ingest).